You have no products in your cart

-We picture the future by looking ahead, and looking around us.
+We picture the future by looking ahead and around us.

-It’s a matter of rethinking the materials we use, the ways we create and produce.
+It’s a matter of rethinking the materials we use, the ways we create and spoiling you.
 Changing our transport and logistics practices.
 Managing to reduce our impact throughout a product’s entire life cycle.

-This is a long process which requires changing the mindset of our partners and suppliers, and drawing our inspiration from the people who are changing our world and helping them in return.
+A long process which also implies changing the mindset of our partners and suppliers, drawing inspiration from those people who are changing our world and helping them.

-It is an approach that we are gradually developing and that we wanted to share with you from the beginning, season after season.
+It is an approach that we are gradually developing and that we wanted to share with you from the outset, season after season.

 In 2018, we launched a major systemic review of our carbon footprint.
 It was important to specifically identify our carbon emissions and how we could reduce them in each area.

-In Product, Planet and People, you will find the concrete progress we made in 2020 in all of these areas.
-3 P's, 3 pillars for fashion, that is more respectful of people and the environment.
+In Product, Planet and People, you will find the concrete progress we're making in 2021 in all of these areas.
+3 Ps, 3 pillars for fashion that is more respectful of people and the environment.